NVlabs/nvTorchCam/README.md

 Inverse: Calculated used a "backward polynomial": theta = q0 + q1 * theta_d + q2 * theta_d^2 + ... + qM * theta_d^M. It is up to the user to specify this polynomial when the camera is instantiated such that it is an approximate inverse of the "forward polynomial": p0 + p1 * theta + p2 * theta^2 + ... + pN * theta^N.

 Notes: This camera is similar to OpenCVFisheyeCamera but handles arbitrary polynomials in the projection function represented by the coefficients p0,...,pN, and requires the user to specify a backward polynomial for converting pixels to rays.
-This polynomial inverse is potentially much faster than that Newton's Method.
+This polynomial inverse is potentially much faster than Newton's Method.
+Also note if optimizing the camera's backward polynomial the forward polynomial with NOT automatically update to remain an approximate inverse to the backward polynomial and vise-versa.

 ##### Kitti360FisheyeCamera
 Parameters: f0, f1, c0, c1, k0, k1, xi